Safemood/bcactf-3-2022-jump-rope/README.md

 [+] Found at offset 520 (little-endian search) likely
 ```

-in order to exploit this we need
+In order to exploit this we need

 'A' * 520  +  the address of the function where we want our instruction pointer to point to.